shree998/Campus-Expert/.github/ISSUE_TEMPLATE.md

 THIS IS AN ISSUE TEMPLATE!
 This helps you complete an issue.
 Please follow the instructions below.
+Reminder that you are bound to abide by the [Code of Conduct](../CODE_OF_CONDUCT.md).

 ## Labels
 DELETE THIS SECTION ONCE COMPLETED.